SS Baikal: Ship history

 Before the Circum-Baikal Railway was opened in 1905, Baikal, and later also the Angara, carried two loads a day between piers at Baikal and Mysovaya.
 After the railway was completed, both ships continued to operate in reserve.

-When the Civil War broke out Baikal was equipped with machine guns and cannons by the Red Army.
+When the Russian Civil War broke out Baikal was equipped with machine guns and cannons by the Bolsheviks.
 When Irkutsk surrendered to the White Army, Baikal sailed to the Mysovaya pier, the location of the Red Army headquarters.

-In August 1918 the icebreaker was damaged by field artillery fire by Czechoslovak Legion troops during the Battle of Lake Baikal.
-It was burnt at the Mysovaya pier.
+On 15 August 1918, the icebreaker was damaged by field artillery fire from the White Forces of the Czechoslovak Legion during the Battle of Lake Baikal.
+It was burnt at the Mysovaya pier and sunk alongside.

 In 1920 the damaged hull was refloated and towed to Port Baikal.
 It remained untouched until at least 1926, and was later dismantled.
 There is a possibility that its lower hull, bow propeller, and part of the engines are still at the bottom of the lake at the mouth of the Angara River.